 Another method is to wire both voice coils in series.
 This will make the voice coils work together to create a 8 ohm mono speaker (most older dash speakers were mono 8 ohm or 10 ohm speakers):

 RetroSound® offers many different sizes of dual voice coil speakers.
-For more information about different types of speakers, visit the following link: https://www.retromanufacturing.com/pages/speaker-basics.
+View all available speakers at the following link: https://www.retromanufacturing.com/collections/speakers